 We are the ONLY early intervention programme in Singapore that has teacher, Speech Therapist and Speech Therapy assistant running the programme together.
 We limit class size to 4 kids maximum, so our kids get the maximum benefit.

 2) Open communication between all stakeholders in the children’s lives

 – It takes a a village to raise a child.
-Here at Amazing Early Intervention, we work closely with parents, caregivers and other healthcare professionals to assist our students achieve their full potential.
+Here at Headstart For Life, we work closely with parents, caregivers and other healthcare professionals to assist our students achieve their full potential.

 3) Options for every learning profile